 Can I sell or buy tickets from third party?

-Tickets are still available to buy here and we’d strongly advise you to always book tickets directly through us (we’ll look after you).
+We strongly advise you to always book tickets directly through us (as we’ll look after you).
 If you can no longer make it to the festival, we’d suggest that you try to sell your spare tickets onto family or friends.
 They’ll need the e-ticket or a printed copy – and make sure you give them the spare ticket and not one you still need, as tickets will be scanned on arrival and can only be used once!

 Does my child need a ticket?

 Yes.
 Under 5s go free but from this year you’ll need to book a ticket for them.
 You’ll need to buy a child’s ticket for those aged 5-10 and a youth ticket for those aged 11-17.
 All under 18s must be accompanied by an adult.
 Please make sure you purchase child/youth and adult tickets together as we can’t allow online sales of child or youth tickets only.
 To ensure youths are properly supervised at the festival a maximum of two youth tickets may be bought per adult.
 Please contact the box office if you need to purchase more than this.

 Will you be operating the same system for carer’s tickets this year?